DHorchler/SympatchBundle/README.md

 DHorchlerSympatchBundle consists in a tool that enables you to patch code parts anywhere in your Symfony project (including vendors).
 It even lets you extend foreign (vendors) entities!

-Allows you to send minor code changes to your customers in just a single XML-file.
+Allows you to send minor code changes to your customers in just a single XML-file!

 #Features:
 - original source file is saved (*.org) when the first patch is entered